Rotation Billiard Rules

 Rotation Billiard Fouls

 Fouling in rotation pool has several particulars to note when considering rotation pool rules.
-When a foul has been assessed, the incoming player has the option to either require the incoming player to take the next shot, or to take their shot themselves.
+When a foul has been assessed, the incoming player has the option to either require the fouling player to take the next shot, or to take their shot themselves.
 Break shot fouls or cue ball fouls are treated differently as seen below.
 One caveat of rotation billiards is that normally, for shots performed from behind the head string, the cue ball must cross the head string, however, in rotation billiard rules, there are instances where this is not required.
 If the ball on is located behind the head string, the shooting player may optionally request that the ball be spotted on the foot spot prior to the shot.
 This includes the scenario where the fouling player is forced by the opponent to perform the stroke.
 No foul is incurred on the third consecutive foul.

 The following items are considered foul instances according to rotation billiard rules.